arfpnm/modulrtest/README.md

   private String responseStatus;

-  Attributes String accountNumber, BigDecimal balance and Integer withdrawalAmount should be populated for the ATM withdrawal. withdrawAmount() will response will be in the example format defined below:
+  Attributes String accountNumber, BigDecimal balance and Integer withdrawalAmount should be populated for the ATM withdrawal. withdrawAmount() response will be in the following format:

 ----------------------------------------
 AccountNumber=01001
 Balance=2,503.59